 Lateral interbody fusion surgery

-This type of minimally invasive surgery is performed by approaching the spine from the patient’s side to remove the disc tissue causing pain and to joint two or more vertebrae together.
+This type of minimally invasive surgery is performed by approaching the spine from the patient’s side to remove the disc tissue causing pain and to join two or more vertebrae together.

-Anterior Lumbar Interbody Fusion is a type of spinal fusion to treat problems such as disc degeneration, spine instability and deformities In the low back area of the spine.
-An incision is made in the abdomen, disc material is removed and the lumbar spine bones are fused together.
+Anterior lumbar interbody fusion is performed by approaching through the patient’s abdomen. a type of spinal fusion used for treating problems such as disc degeneration, spine instability, and deformities in the low back area of the spine.
+An incision is made in the abdomen, the disc material is removed, and the lumbar spine bones are fused together.

-Transforaminal lumbar interbody fusion is a surgery that involves the removal of a disc between two vertebrae and fusing them together.
+Transforaminal lumbar interbody fusion is a surgery in which the front part of the lumbar spine is fused from the back. that involves the removal of a disc between two vertebrae and fusing them together.
 This type of surgery is recommended for those suffering from degenerative disc disease and other conditions that cause low back pain.
 This surgery is performed approaching the spine from the back.

 This procedure involves fusing the spine from both the back and the front.
 It’s quite common for lumbar fusions, as it involves an entry through both the abdomen and the back — this allows the surgeon to work more easily on the spine.